MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ## Publish

 The `publish` keyword is a shortcut for the [Publish Pipeline Artifact task](tasks/utility/publish-pipeline-artifact.md).
-The task publishes or uploads a file or folder as a pipeline artifact that other jobs or pipelines can consume.
+The task publishes (uploads) a file or folder as a pipeline artifact that other jobs and pipelines can consume.

 # [Schema](#tab/schema)